 Growing wine grape varieties is a long-term investment.
 Select a cutting to propagate a new vine, taking one or two cuttings per plant.
 This should be done in late fall when leaves have dropped.

-Cutting should be ¼ inch (0.5 cm.) in diameter and at taken from canes at least a year old.
+Cutting should be ¼ inch (6 mm.) in diameter and taken from canes at least a year old.
 Make the cut just below a bud at a 45-degree angle, then another about an inch (2.5 cm.) above the bud.
 Three buds should be present on the cutting.

 Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degrees F. (4 C.) until spring.
 Additionally, you can also purchase these cuttings from a reputable company at this time.